nimobeeren/MusicMute/readme.md

 You can also choose wether you want to start the game with muted music or not.
 Set the value of `startMuted` to either `true` or `false` to use this feature.

 #### Installation
-You can easily install this addon by unzipping the contents of the supplied GameData folder into the GameData folder that is inside your KSP installation directory.
+You can easily install this addon by unzipping the contents of the supplied GameData folder into the `GameData` folder that is inside your KSP installation directory.
-This is usually "C:\Program Files (x86)\Steam\SteamApps\common\Kerbal Space Program\GameData".
+This is usually `C:\Program Files (x86)\Steam\SteamApps\common\Kerbal Space Program\GameData`.

 #### Source code
-You'll find the source code of this addon in the "Source" folder.
+You'll find the source code of this addon in the `Source` folder.

 #### Changelog
 1.00 - 5.5.2015